RaphaelChia/about-me/README.md

 ## 👨‍💻 About Me

-**Raphael Chia** is a passionate Fullstack Engineer based in Singapore, specializing in React, Next.js, and modern web technologies.
+I am a passionate Fullstack Engineer based in Singapore, experienced in React, Next.js, and modern web technologies.
 With a strong foundation in software engineering and a proven track record of building impactful applications, I thrive on turning complex ideas into elegant, user-friendly solutions.

 ### 🎯 What I Do